IASB Board member history

 John T. Smith was appointed to the IASB in September 2002 as a part-time Board member.
 He became a full-time member on 1 July 2007.
 Mr Smith was a partner in Deloitte & Touche (USA), serving as national director of accounting policies and standards.
 Mr. Smith represented Deloitte & Touche on the Emerging Issues Task Force of the US Financial Accounting Standards Board (FASB).
 He was a member of the FASB's Derivatives Implementation Group (DIG) and Financial Instruments Task Force.
 He also served on the former International Accounting Standards Committee (IASC), International Financial Reporting Interpretations Committee (IFRIC), Standing Interpretations Committee (SIC), and as chairman of IASC's IAS 39 Implementation Guidance Committee.
 He regularly makes presentations on accounting matters, particularly financial instruments and hedging activities.
 His term ended on 30 June 2012.

 Dr Suh currently currently serves as an advisor to the Korea Accounting Standards Board (KASB) and is a Professor of Accounting at Kookmin University, Seoul.
 He served as Chairman of the KASB between 2008 and 2011, has a Ph.D in Accountancy from the University of Illinois, and an MBA from Seoul National University.
 Dr Suh has served as a member of various committees, including the IFRS Advisory Committee, Korea Exchange Listing Committee and Committee for Corporate Governance.
-His initial five-year term commenced on 1 July 2012 and expires on 30 June 2017.
+His second five-year term expires on 30 June 2022.

 Mary Tokar has been the global leader for KPMG’s International Financial Reporting Group, leading the firm's dialogue with the global accounting regulatory and standard-setting communities.
 Having worked with engagement teams and clients around the world in their transition to and application of IFRS, she has gained extensive experience in the application of IFRSs in both developed and emerging economies.
 Previously, Ms Tokar worked at the US Securities and Exchange Commission (SEC) as the Senior Associate Chief Accountant, International, in the Chief Accountant’s Office.
 Ms Tokar was a member of the IFRS Interpretations Committee between 2001 and 2007.
-Her initial term commenced on 1 January 2013 and expires 30 June 2017.
+Her second term expires 30 June 2022.

 Sir David Tweedie became Chairman of the International Accounting Standards Board as of 1 January 2001, a position he held until his retirement from the Board at the end of June 2011 when he was succeeded by Mr Hans Hoogervorst.
 Sir David was educated at Edinburgh University (BCom 1966, PhD 1969) and qualified as a Scottish Chartered Accountant in 1972.
 He was Technical Director of the Institute of Chartered Accountants of Scotland 1978-1981) and National Research Partner of KMG Thomson McLintock 1982 - 1987 and National Technical Partner of KPMG Peat Marwick McLintock (1987-1990).
 In 1990 he was appointed the first full-time Chairman of the (then) newly created Accounting Standards Board, a position he held until 2000.
 He was also Chairman of the Urgent Issues Task Force.
 He has received a number of honorary degrees and professional awards, including the Institute of Chartered Accountants in England and Wales's Founding Societies Award (1997), and the Chartered Institute of Management Accounting's CIMA Award (1998).
 He has been a visiting professor at the University of Lancaster International Centre for Research in Accounting (ICRA), the University of Bristol, and the University of Edinburgh.
 He was knighted in 1994 for his services to the Accounting Profession.